Description

 'The downside volatility is similar to the volatility, or standard deviation, but only takes losing/negative periods into account.'

-• The downside risk over 5 years of Max Sharpe Portfolio is 8.8%, which is lower, thus better compared to the benchmark SPY (15%) in the same period.
+• Looking at the downside volatility of 7.8% in the last 5 years of Max Sharpe Portfolio, we see it is relatively lower, thus better in comparison to the benchmark SPY (12.1%)

 Sharpe: